 firefox with the correct options.

 At this point, you’re probably thinking, "Oh cool!
-I can now manage a ton of these with Smart Management, Ansible, and Insights!"
+I can now manage a ton of these with Satellite, Ansible, and Insights!"
 If so, you’re exactly right.

 Deploying RHEL to the Edge